flutter/website/src/content/get-started/fwe/user-input.md

 ### `Checkbox`, `Switch`, and `Radio`
 Give the user the option to toggle a single value on/off.
 The functional logic behind these widgets are the same (all 3 are built on top of `ToggleableStateMixin`) with different presentation to cater to different user experiences.

+### `Checkbox`
+{% render docs/code-and-image.md,
+image:"fwe/user-input/checkbox.gif",
+caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+alt: "A screenshot of three widgets, spaced evenly from each other." code:"
 ```dart
 bool isChecked = false;